 On November 4, 2024, the FASB issued ASU 2024-03, Disaggregation of Income Statement Expenses (DISE), which requires disaggregated disclosure of income statement expenses for public business entities (PBEs).
 ASU 2024-03 requires a footnote disclosure about specific expenses by requiring PBEs to disaggregate, in a tabular presentation, each relevant expense caption on the face of the income statement that includes certain natural expenses relevant to the Company, such as (1) employee compensation, (2) depreciation and (3) intangible asset amortization.
 The tabular disclosure would also include certain other expenses, when applicable.
-The ASU does not change the expense captions an entity presents on the face of the income statement; rather, it requires disaggregation of certain expense captions into specified categories in disclosures within the footnotes to the financial statements.
-ASU 2024-03 is effective for annual reporting periods beginning after December 15, 2027.
+The ASU does not change the expense captions an entity presents on the face of the income statements.
+ASU 2024-03 is effective for annual reporting periods beginning after December 15, 2026 and interim reporting periods beginning after December 15, 2027.
 The requirements will be applied prospectively with the option for retrospective application.
 We are evaluating the impact of adopting ASU 2024-03 on our Consolidated Financial Statements.